a5hok/GettingAndCleaningData/project/README.md

 * The output of step 5 of the analysis is a tidy data set - tidy_data_set_with_the_averages.txt

 * Use data <- read.table("tidy_data_set_with_the_averages.txt") to read the data.
-The resulting data frame is 180x68 as there are 30 subjects and 6 activities, thus "for each activity and each subject" means 30 * 6 = 180 rows.
+The resulting data frame is 180x81 as there are 30 subjects and 6 activities, thus "for each activity and each subject" means 30 * 6 = 180 rows.

-* Note that the provided R script makes no assumptions on numbers of records, only on locations of files.